mijibox/openfin-java-gateway/README.md

 More examples using OpenFin Java Gateway can be found in [OpenFin Java Gateway Examples](https://github.com/mijibox/openfin-java-gateway-examples)

 If asynchronous programming is not your thing, check out [OpenFin Java-JavaScript Adapter](https://github.com/mijibox/openfin-jjs-adapter), which is built on top of OpenFin Java Gateway.

+Methods like (fin.System.monitorExternalProcess)[https://developer.openfin.co/docs/javascript/stable/System.html#monitorExternalProcess] that have listener nested inside an object cannot be invoked correctly at the moment.
+Gateway v2 will have the ability to support such.